 Where Does Your Water Flow?

 It all depends where you live, that is which river's watershed you are in.
 Every drop of water falling on the ground in a specific watershed flows or percolates into a stream or river.
 So which watershed do you live in?
 Where does your water go?
-Use this handy-dandy watershed finder to find out.
+Find out the condition of your local waterway here.

 Greening your Home and Congregational Grounds